browserplus/borg/data/pages/docs/FAQ.md

 <a name="uninstall"></a>
 ## How do I uninstall BrowserPlus?

-The BrowserPlus unininstaller can be reached via the Windows Control Panel ("Add/Remove Programs" or "Programs and Features", depending on your version of WIndows).
+The BrowserPlus unininstaller can be reached via the Windows Control Panel ("Add/Remove Programs" or "Programs and Features", depending on your version of Windows).

 On OSX, the uninstaller can be reached via a preference pane in "System Preferences".